The Value of Ministries of Mercy

 Gospel + Mission – Community = Para-Church

-If were to become a church actively on mission, serving together in community with one another, but we had no gospel, or we were careless about the truths of the gospel, we would then merely be just another non-profit organization.
+If we were to become a church actively on mission, serving together in community with one another, but we had no gospel, or we were careless about the truths of the gospel, we would then merely be just another non-profit organization.

 Community + Mission – Gospel = Non Profit